Smajlll/pufferstarter-cli/docs/Basics/Installation.md

 - You are all set, just start the file and you are good to go!
 #### For Linux and other UNIX systems:
 - Untar the file using `xd nevim`
-- Run this command `chmod +x ./pufferpanel_cli` so you can execute it
+- Run this command `chmod +x ./pufferstarter_cli` so you can execute it
-- Start the `pufferpanel_cli` file you extracted, and you are all set!
+- Start the `pufferstarter_cli` file you extracted, and you are all set!

 ### And what next?
 You can start using the program right away.
 But I recommend you look into the [Config file](../Configuration/configuration-file.md), so you can make your user experience better.